-The Erongo gold project originally covered an area of 337 km2 within the Navachab-Ondundu gold trend.
+The Erongo gold project originally covers an area of 263 km2 within the Navachab-Ondundu gold trend.
 There are numerous mineral occurrences within the project area including at least two gold occurrences.
 The area has been prospected but not systematically explored.
 Potential targets include skarn and greisen gold-(copper-bismuth) and tin-tungsten mineralization; pegmatites formed during the late Damaran orogeny hosting lithium and titanium minerals and semi-precious stones and structurally controlled gold mineralisation.
-Historical figures indicate small scale mining for all of those deposit types on the property.
+Historical figures indicate small scale mining for all those deposit types on the property.

-Namibia Critical Metals holds at Erongo ground underlain by the same stratigraphic sequence as occurs at Osino's Twin Hills project and the Company has therefore assigned priority to its non-Lofdal exploration program over this area.
+Namibia Critical Metals holds ground underlain by the same stratigraphic sequence as occurs at Osino's Twin Hills project and the Company has therefore assigned priority to its non-Lofdal exploration program over this area.

 The Erongo Project is largely underlain by metasediments of the Damaran Supergroup dominated by a turbiditic sequence of metapelites of the Kuiseb Formation and syntectonic granites of the Damaran Orogen.
 The Kuiseb Formation hosts the Twin Hills gold project of Osino Resources just 20 km south of the Erongo Project.
 A structural interpretation of the entire project area by Earthmaps Consulting delineated the Omaruru Fault Zone and the Kanona Fault Zone, both of which are considered prospective for structurally controlled orogenic gold mineralization.
-Over 8,000 soil samples have been collected and analyzed by handheld XRF for base metals and gold pathfinder elements like arsenic (Figure 17).
-1,300 samples were sent for low level detection limit gold analyses and returned three distinct gold anomalies coinciding with arsenic anomalies and associated with the Kanona Fault (Figure 17):
+Over 8,000 soil samples have been collected and analyzed by handheld XRF for base metals and gold pathfinder elements like arsenic and three distinct gold anomalies coinciding with arsenic anomalies associated with the Kanona Fault (Figure 16):

 - The Kanona North Target has a strike length of 4 kilometers which clearly follows a lower order structure splaying off the main Kanona Fault.
-This target is defined by the most intense arsenic anomaly in the area coinciding with a low-level gold anomaly and occurs within the Kuiseb Formation and syntectonic leucogranites (orthogneisses) - The Kanona Central Target is similarly situated along the Kanona Fault over a strike length of 6 kilometers but displays a broader, less confined arsenic anomaly within the Kuiseb Formation and syntectonic leucogranites

-The Kanona East Target is a northeast trending linear anomaly with a strike length of 2.5 kilometers coincident with an interpreted dyke swarm cross-cutting the Karibib Formation into Salem granite.
+This target is defined by the most intense arsenic anomaly in the area coinciding with a low-level gold anomaly and occurs within the Kuiseb Formation and syntectonic leucogranites (orthogneisses) - The Kanona Central Target is similarly situated along the Kanona Fault over a strike length of 6 kilometers but displays a broader, less confined arsenic anomaly within the Kuiseb Formation and syntectonic leucogranites - The Kanona East Target is a northeast trending linear anomaly with a strike length of 2.5 kilometers coincident with an interpreted dyke swarm cross cutting the Karibib Formation into Salem granite.

-Figure 17 - Key gold exploration targets at the Erongo Project (arsenic anomalies from handheld XRF analyses of soils).
+Figure 16 - Key gold exploration targets at the Erongo Project (arsenic anomalies from handheld XRF analyses of soils).
 Sampling lines 200 m apart.